LPG Gas Bottles in the Sun - Propane Tanks: High Temperatures

 LPG BBQ bottles and larger tanks are designed to be full while allowing 20% of the space, called “ullage”, for the natural expansion of the LPG.

 In other words, they are oversized.
+So, gas bottles in the sun are not a problem.

 In addition, gas bottles are always white, silver or light grey in colour, to reflect radiant heat.